dotoroart/cards/README.md

+# Introduction

+## About

+Crossbreed Magic is a card game currently in development.

 # Rules

 ## Gameplay

 #### *Setting*
-- You are powerful wizards in a shapeshifting encounter.
+- You are wizards in a shapeshifting encounter.

 #### *Objective*
 - Drain your oponents vitality and be the last player remaining.